-DE-STAR is a standoff system composed of phased array technology designed to primarily defend the earth from asteroids and secondarily provide many other uses including photon propulsion, communications, and mining.
+DE-STAR is a standoff system composed of phased array

+technology designed to primarily defend the earth from asteroids and secondarily provide many other uses including photon propulsion, communications, and mining.
 The phased array is powered completely by solar technology.
 The system is inherently designed to be a multi-tasking system capable of many different uses when not in use defending Earth.
 DE-STAR can be used as a LIDAR system to detect asteroids, as a photon drive to propel spacecraft, as a mining system to analyze the compositions of various asteroids and celestial bodies, and as a communications array to name a few.
+This is illustrated in Fig. 1.

 Current levels of technology allow DE-STAR to be a realistic option to be considered with many near term and long term benefits.
 Converting solar power to electricity is relatively efficient, with current state of the art technology approaching 50% efficiency for space based cells in concentration and approaching near 40% without concentration.
 Converting electricity to long coherence length laser light is also currently approaching 50% efficiency.
-We make modest assumptions that over the next 1-2 decades both of these efficiencies approach 70% though none of the qualitative conclusions for our program depend on this improved efficiency this assumption is not unreasonable.
+We make modest assumptions that over the next 1-2 decades both of these efficiencies approach 70% though none of the qualitative conclusions for our program depend on this improved efficiency.
+However, based on the trends for both solar to electrical and electrical to laser efficiency this assumption is not unreasonable.